-Kerry Babies: Grave exhumed in 1984 baby death investigation
+Kerry Babies: Remains exhumed in 1984 baby death investigation

 Kerry Babies scandal

-At the time, Gardaí (Irish police) focused their attention on a 25-year-old single mother, Joanne Hayes.
+At the time, gardaí focused their attention on a 25-year-old single mother, Joanne Hayes, and wrongly accused her of killing Baby John.

-They wrongly accusing her of killing Baby John and a second infant, whose body was found buried on her family farm.

-Ms Hayes came under suspicion as she had been admitted as a patient at Tralee General Hospital on the day that Baby John's body was found.
+Ms Hayes came under suspicion as she had been admitted as a patient at Tralee General Hospital on the day Baby John's body was found.

 She had recently been pregnant but because there was no sign of her baby, detectives wrongly convinced themselves that she was Baby John's mother and charged her with murder.